edgarpf/aws-cda-tips/README.md

 - SNS guarantee message delivery to SQS.

+- A JSON object containing MessageId, unsubscribeURL, Subjec is the format of structured notification messages sent by Amazon SNSt, Message and other values.

+- 100,000 is the maximum number of topics allowed per account in SNS.

 - Subject, Message and Format are valid arguments for an SNS Publish request.

 - SNS send to endpoints a JSON document with parameters like Message, Signature, Subject, Type.